ENG2532 – The Green American Tradition

 After completing this course, you:

-- can consider/explore the relationality of nature, culture, environment and geography;
+- can consider/explore the relationality of nature, culture, and environment;

-- can explain the development of sensibilities of beauty, place and the organic within specific socio-cultural contexts;
+- can explain the development of sensibilities of beauty, place and the organic in general and within specific cultural contexts;

 - can narrate the specific cultural and geo-environmental circumstances that lead to American nature writing have an insight into the relation between the imagination and the social world;